SunLongxu/interactiveCommunity/ICSGNN/README.md

 - texttable >=1.6.3
 - networkx >=2.4

+To install the required packages using requirements.txt, run the following codes:
+``
+pip install -r requirements.txt
+``

 ### How to run the code
 To test the main code, execute the `run_gics.sh` file or `run_baseline.sh` file with the following command: